skokhan/SupplyChainEfficiencyProject/excel_powerquery/README.md

-# Excel & Power Query
+# Microsoft Excel & Power Query

-- Used for initial data cleaning, transformation, aggregation, and preparing data for further analysis.
+- Used for initial data cleansing, transformation, aggregation, and preparing data for further analysis.